Explaining CM Punk's Real-Life Backstage Fight After AEW All Out

-CM Punk is no longer the AEW Champion.
-After winning the title at Sunday's All Out pay-per-view, Punk was officially stripped on Wednesday's AEW Dynamite by president Tony Khan.
-A new champ will be crowned on Dynamite in two weeks.
-Khan also stripped Kenny Omega and "The Young Bucks" Matt and Nick Jackson of their Trios Championship titles on Wednesday's Dynamite.
+There are two reasons.
+First, after All Out a real-life backstage brawl erupted between CM Punk on one side and "The Young Bucks" Matt and Nick Jackson, plus Kenny Omega, on the other.
+Everyone involved in the melee was suspended, Sports Illustrated was the first to report.
+Unfortunately, almost everyone involved was a champion of some kind, which is why both the AEW and Trios Championships were vacated.

+The second, equally unfortunate reason is that CM Punk reportedly tore his triceps in the All Out main event match against Jon Moxley.
+Suspended or not, Punk is estimated to miss up to 8 months of ring time, according to the Wrestling Observer.
+AEW has yet to acknowledge Punk's injury.

-It followed explosive comments Punk made during AEW All Out's post-show press conference, which precipitated a real-life backstage fight involving Punk, Omega and the Young Bucks.
+Explosive comments Punk made during AEW All Out's post-show press conference precipitated a real-life backstage fight involving Punk, Omega and the Young Bucks.

 Punk, whose real name is Phil Brooks, lashed out in a profanity-rich tirade at "Hangman" Adam Page, Matt and Nick Jackson, and Scott "Colt Cabana" Colton.
 Criticising The Young Bucks, who are both active performers and executive vice presidents of AEW, Punk described them as "irresponsible people who call themselves EVPs" who "couldn't fucking manage a Target."

 Pac and The Lucha Brothers beat Orange Cassidy and The Best Friends to win the vacated Trios Championships.
 A tournament featuring Jon Moxley, Hangman Page, Chris Jericho, Bryan Danielson, Darby Allin and Sammy Guevara will crown a new AEW Championship.
-It'll culminate on the Sept.
-21 episode of AEW Dynamite.
+It'll culminate on next week's episode of AEW Dynamite.

 AEW was contacted for comment but did not immediately respond.
 Here's what you need to know.